maxplanck-ie/ATACofthesnake/docs/content/usage.rst

 Usage
 =====

-After :doc:`installation <installation>`, the workflow can be ran via the `ATAC` command.
+After :doc:`installation <installation>`, the workflow can be run via the `ATAC` command.
 To get an overview of the available options, run:

 .. code:: bash